 Biology and Diversity of Emerging Eukaryotic Pathogens

-Eric Viscogliosi received his Ph.D. degree in biology in 1992 from the University of Clermont-Ferrand and obtained the Research Direction Habilitation (HDR) in 1997 from the same university.
+Eric Viscogliosi received his PhD. degree in biology/protistology in 1992 from the University of Clermont-Ferrand and obtained the Research Direction Habilitation (HDR) in 1997 from the same university.
 From 1992 to 1994, he completed a post-doc at the Rockefeller University in New York in the laboratory of Biochemical Parasitology headed by Pr.
 Miklos Müller (former Pr.
 Christian De Duve laboratory).
-He then obtained a position of researcher at CNRS in 1994 after a short period as Assistant Professor.
-Until 2000, he developed its research in Clermont-Ferrand, New York and Tokyo (Invited Professor and Invited Researcher) on the cytoskeleton, morphogenesis, antioxidant enzymes and evolution of trichomonads.
+He then obtained a position of permanent researcher at CNRS in 1994 after a short period as Assistant Professor.
+Until 2000, he developed his research in Clermont-Ferrand, New York and Tokyo (Invited Professor and Invited Researcher) on the cytoskeleton, morphogenesis, antioxidant enzymes and evolution of the protozoan group of trichomonads.
 He then joined the Institute Pasteur of Lille in the unit Inserm U547 directed by Pr.
 Monique Capron in 2000 then the CIIL since 2010 as team leader.
-Eric Viscogliosi is Research Director (DR2) at CNRS and works currently as the Head of the Team Ecology and Physiopathology of Intestinal Protozoa, focusing his main research activities on the epidemiology, transmission and physiopathology of the parasites Blastocystis and Cryptosporidium.
+Eric Viscogliosi is Director of Research at CNRS and works currently as the head of the Team Ecology and Physiopathology of Intestinal Protozoa, focusing his main research activities on the epidemiology, transmission and physiopathology of the parasites Blastocystis and Cryptosporidium.